English Island (New Brunswick)

 English Island (also called Hilyard Island) is a tidal island off the north-west edge of Deer Island in the West Isles Parish of Charlotte County, New Brunswick, Canada, where the Bay of Fundy enters Passamaquoddy Bay.

-The few homes on the island belong to the descendents of Dr. Henry Frye, a prominent local physician tied to Hospital Island and Frye Island.
+The few homes on the island belong to the descendants of Dr. Henry Frye, a prominent local physician tied to Hospital Island and Frye Island.

 A small graveyard holds fewer than a dozen old graves of the English family.

+In plans for a hydroelectric system built around a series of dams through the West Isles, it was proposed to connect English Island to both Deer Island and Pendleton Island in the second year of construction at a proposed cost of $565,000.